'Skin Snacking' Could Be The Key To A Clearer Complexion (& It's Nothing To Do With Food)

 Advertisement

 As a rule of thumb, it pays to start quite low.
-If you're a retinol beginner, try a concentration at 0.3%, such as Typology's Retinol Serum, £29.90, Paula's Choice Clinical 0.3% Retinol + 2% Bakuchiol Treatment, £54, or Kiehl's Retinol Skin-Renewing Daily Micro-Dose Serum, £62, if you have a bigger beauty budget.
+If you're a retinol beginner, try a concentration at 0.3%, such as Paula's Choice Clinical 0.3% Retinol + 2% Bakuchiol Treatment.
 Go ahead and use a retinol serum two to three times a week in the evening at first (and always use sunscreen in the daytime).

 If you use exfoliating acids, it can be tempting to reach for the highest concentration, often 10% or even 30%.
 But gentle, regular exfoliation is your best bet for achieving smooth, glowing skin.
 If you're keen to use popular glycolic acid (which exfoliates and brightens skin over time), it might be a better idea to opt for 5% maximum at first.
-R29 rates Revolution Skincare Glycolic Acid 5% Tonic, £9.95, or The Ordinary's Lactic Acid 5% + HA, £5.50, if your skin is on the more sensitive side.
+R29 rates The Ordinary's Lactic Acid 5% + HA, if your skin is on the more sensitive side.

 Lastly, if you like to use vitamin C in the daytime (a great ingredient to shield skin against dulling pollution) but you have reactive skin that's prone to redness, it might be best to decrease the concentration.
-Shelve potent 20% serums for one that contains 10% vitamin C, like La Roche-Posay's Pure Vitamin C10 Serum For Sensitive Skin, £38, gentle enough to be used every morning.
+Shelve potent 20% serums for one that contains 10% vitamin C, like La Roche-Posay's Pure Vitamin C10 Serum For Sensitive Skin, gentle enough to be used every morning.
+Or SkinCeuticals C E Ferulic if you have a bigger budget.
 According to London-based facialist Jasmina Vico, this is the ultimate concentration for glowing skin.